HockmaAI/PowerlineUnet/README.md

 - Trained on 32,000,000 parameters

 ## Sample Data
-- In the data directory I have included sample data for inference, simply place these images in the 'in directory'
+To get you started, the data/inference/in directory includes sample images.
+Simply place your own images in this directory to run the model.
-- On request I can supply the training images dataset, a collection of over 2000 images
+For academic or research purposes, the full training dataset of over 2,000 images is available upon request.

-## Contact/Author:
+## Author:
+- GitHub: hockmaAI
-- my github handle is hockma1985@gmail.com
+- Email: hockma1985@gmail.com

 Want to contribute?
 Great!
 Let me know how you would like to improve the product

 ## License:

-MIT
+This project is licensed under the MIT License.